 Traveling with a local is my favorite way to find the best hidden gems in a destination.
-My sister Shannon has lived on Oahu for several years and she had a list of restaurants, food trucks and markets for us to try on our last visit.
-Whether we were driving through a residential neighborhood to an all you can eat buffet at the Hare Krishna temple, or tasting the best poke on the island at a chain grocery store.. everything we ate was memorable and delicious.
-Keep reading for 6 off the beaten path places to eat in Oahu.
+My sister Shannon has lived on Oahu for several years and she keeps a list of restaurants, food trucks and markets for me to try whenever I visit.
+Whether we were driving through a residential neighborhood to an all you can eat buffet at the Hare Krishna temple, or tasting the best poke on the island at a chain grocery store.. everything is usually memorable and delicious.
+Keep reading for 15 off the beaten path places to eat in Oahu including where to find the best shave ice, pizza and more.

 BANAN // A HEALTHY, LOCALLY SOURCED SOFT SERVE